decentraland/old-documentation/_posts/sdk-reference/2018-01-21-scene-content-guide.md

 For more complex shapes, you can build a 3D model in an external tool like Blender and then import them in glTF format.  [glTF](https://www.khronos.org/gltf) (GL Transmission Format) is an open project by Khronos providing a common, extensible format for 3D assets that is both efficient and highly interoperable with modern web technologies.

+> Note: When using Blender, you need an add-on to export glTF files.
+For models that don't include animations we recommend installing the add-on by [Kronos group](https://github.com/KhronosGroup/glTF-Blender-Exporter).
+To export glTFs that include animations, you should instead install the add-on by [Kupoman](https://github.com/Kupoman/blendergltf).

 To add an external model into a scene, add a `<gltf-model>` element and set its `src` component to the path of the glTF file containing the model.

 ```xml